 Also, consider everything that will go into your service.

 How many walks with you take dogs on?
-Will you do multiple visits per day if pet owners are at work or out of down?
-Do you feel comfortable administering medication and feed different types of animals like a pet bird, fish, frog, or rabbit?
+Will you do multiple visits per day if pet owners are at work or out of town?
+Do you feel comfortable administering medication and feeding different types of animals like a pet bird, fish, frog, or rabbit?

 The most common animals for a pet sitting service are cats and dogs.